 By our human nature, we long for happy ending stories.
 We like loose ends all tied up by the end of the tale.
 Happy endings prove that even the most tragic circumstances or insurmountable problems can be overcome.

-Movies with Happy Endings
+Movies With Happy Endings

 The story begins with an elderly man reading a story from a notebook to an elderly woman.
 The inscription says, "Read this to me, and I'll come back to you."
-The clip cuts to the story of a young couple, Allie and Lon, that meets at a carnival and falls in love.
+The clip cuts to the story of a young couple, Allie and Lon, who meet at a carnival and falls in love.
 Her parents try to discourage their love because the young man's social class doesn't meet their wealthy standards.
-The couple splits and Allie, the young girl is later torn between her young love and a wealthy new suiter to her parents' liking.
+The couple splits and Allie, the young girl is later torn between her young love and a wealthy new suitor to her parents' liking.
 In this happy ending story, the couple eventually reunites.
 We learn that they had a life together and children.
-The couple ended up in a nursing home when Allie gets dementia.
+The couple end up in a nursing home when Allie gets dementia.
 The reading of the notebook story gives her periods of lucidity.
 In the end, they die lovingly wrapped in each other's arms.

 The Shawshank Redemption

 A Maine banker named Andy Dufresne was sent to Shawshank Prison on a double life sentence after being accused of murdering his wife and her lover.
-Andy gets beaten and raped repeatedly in prison and spends a few bouts in solitary confinement.
+Andy gets assaulted repeatedly in prison and spends a few bouts in solitary confinement.
 Dufresne befriends a tough guard and gets on the warden's bad side because of it.
 Andy gets a job in the prison library and makes a reputation for giving guards financial advice.
 Another prisoner, Red, gets him a small rock hammer at his request and chides him for thinking he can use it to escape.
 Eventually, Dufresne assists the warden in a money-laundering scheme and deposits large amounts of cash in various banks under a false name.
 Dufresne makes an amazing escape with his tiny rock hammer and leaves instructions for Red outside the prison.
 Years later, Red ultimately meets up with Dufresne in Mexico and both are free.

 Matilda is a charming, intelligent little girl with a crooked father and a ditzy mother.
 The parents refuse to put her in school, so she educates herself at the library.
-The eventually enroll her in school where there are a brutal headmistress and a kind, loving teacher.
+They eventually enroll her in school where there is a brutal headmistress and a kind, loving teacher.
 Matilda turns her energy inward and learns to use her mind to make things move with her eyes.
 It turns out that Miss Honey is the headmistress' niece and she suspected that her aunt had killed her father to inherit his house and money.
 Matilda uses her telekinetic powers to scare the headmistress off for good, leaving the family home and school to the kind and loving Miss Honey.
-Matilda's parents plan to leave the country to avoid being convicted of criminal charges and Matilda convinces them to let Miss Honey adopt her.
+Matilda's parents plan to leave the country to avoid being convicted of criminal charges, so Matilda convinces them to let Miss Honey adopt her.

 The Walk series is a set of books written by Richard Paul Evans.
 The main character, Alan Christoffersen, tells the story through a series of journal entries.
 Alan marries his childhood sweetheart, buys a McMansion, and builds a successful advertising business.
 After his beloved wife passes away after a horse accident, his partner steals his business.

 Feeling heartbroken, lost, and forlorn, Alan decides to travel from Seattle, Washington to Key West, Florida-on foot.
 He sells what's left of his possessions and sets off on an adventure-filled journey across the country.
 Along the way, he meets a variety of characters under a variety of thought-provoking circumstances.
-Some of them are fleeting and a few make a lasting impression on Alan that they stick around in one capacity or another.
+Some of them are fleeting and a few make such a lasting impression on Alan that they stick around in one capacity or another.

 He and the folks he meets along the way discover hard life lessons and truth.
-It's heartwarming, thought-provoking, and funny all in one-fell swoop.
+It's heartwarming, thought-provoking, and funny all in one fell swoop.
 If you read the whole series, you know that Alan finally reaches his long-awaited destination.
 He learns more about himself along the journey than he thought possible.
-Through it all, he finds hope, love and trust again.
+Through it all, he finds hope, love, and trust again.

 Even when a young girl is comfortable in her own skin, it can still be tough to be the chubby girl when her mother's claim to fame is being a former pageant star.
 Willowdean Dickson was dubbed "Will" by her friends, but her mother insisted on calling her "Dumplin."
 Will meets Bo at the fast-food joint where they work.
 He takes a liking to her and her self-esteem takes a dive.
 To get her confidence back, she does the unthinkable—she enters a beauty pageant.
 As she challenges traditional stereotypes of the perfect teen girl body type, Will's self-esteem and confidence soar in the end and the icing on the cake is that she gets the perfect guy in the end.